djeada/Algorithms-And-Data-Structures/src/collections_and_containers/README.md

 * <a href=””>Python</a>

 <h1>Heap</h1>
-It is a binary tree.
+Heaps are a kind of binary tree.
+There are two types of heaps: maximum heaps and minimum heaps.

-In a max heap, the keys of parent nodes are always greater than or equal to those of the children and the highest key is in the root node.
-In a min heap, the keys of parent nodes are less than or equal to those of the children and the lowest key is in the root node
+The keys of parent nodes are always larger than or equal to those of the children in a max heap, and the root node has the largest key.
+The keys of parent nodes in a min heap are less than or equal to those of the children, and the root node has the smallest key.

-It is complete: it cannot be unbalanced.
-We insert every new item to the next available place.
+Heaps are complete, which means they can never be imbalanced.
+Every new item is placed in the next available space.

-It has nothing to do with the pool of memory from which dynamically allocated memory is allocated.
+Important: It has nothing to do with the pool of memory from which dynamically allocated memory is allocated.

-<h2>Heapsort</h2>

-- comparison-based sorting algorithm.
-- uses heap data structure.
-- in-place.
-- unstable.
-- does not need additional memory.
-- while it is slightly slower in practice on most machines than a well-implemented quicksort, it has a better worst-case <code>O(nlogn)</code> run time.
+<h2>Basic operations</h2>

+* <code>insert(element)</code>: the new element is inserted in a suitable place, preserving the heap's characteristics.
+* <code>delete(node)</code>: remove the given node and re-heap any nodes located beneath it.
+* <code>merge(heap_b)</code>: merging heap_b and heap_a means including all nodes from heap_b to heap_a.
+The heap type returned will be the same as heap_a.

 <h2>Applications:</h2>

-- Graph algorithms: Dijkstra algorithm, Prims algorithm
+- Internally used by several graph algorithms, including the Dijkstra and Prims algorithms.
-- Used to implement a priority queue
+- Used to implement a priority queue.
+- Heap sort is a heap data structure-based sorting algorithm.

 <h2>Time complexity </h2>